By the end of this section, you will be able to do the following:

 Interestingly, at this point, only one of the G3P molecules leaves the Calvin cycle and is sent to the cytoplasm to contribute to the formation of other compounds needed by the plant.
 Because the G3P exported from the chloroplast has three carbon atoms, it takes three “turns” of the Calvin cycle to fix enough net carbon to export one G3P.
 But each turn makes two G3Ps, thus three turns make six G3Ps.
 One is exported while the remaining five G3P molecules remain in the cycle and are used to regenerate RuBP, which enables the system to prepare for more CO2 to be fixed.
 Three more molecules of ATP are used in these regeneration reactions.

-This link leads to an animation of the Calvin cycle.
-Click stage 1, stage 2, and then stage 3 to see G3P and ATP regenerate to form RuBP.
+This link leads to an animation of photosynthesis and the Calvin cycle.

 During the evolution of photosynthesis, a major shift occurred from the bacterial type of photosynthesis that involves only one photosystem and is typically anoxygenic (does not generate oxygen) into modern oxygenic (does generate oxygen) photosynthesis, employing two photosystems.
 This modern oxygenic photosynthesis is used by many organisms—from giant tropical leaves in the rainforest to tiny cyanobacterial cells—and the process and components of this photosynthesis remain largely the same.
 Photosystems absorb light and use electron transport chains to convert energy into the chemical energy of ATP and NADH.
 The subsequent light-independent reactions then assemble carbohydrate molecules with this energy.